n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Results

 \section{Results}

-We first examine how well the scalar reduction captures phase-locking in a forced nonradial isochron clock (Section \ref{sec:nric}) and a forced thalamic neuron (Section \ref{sec:thal1}).
-We then test the scalar reduction for a coupled pair of thalamic neurons with heterogeneity for multiple combinations of $n{:}m$ phase-locking (Section \ref{sec:thal_coupling}).
+We first examine the performance of the scalar reduction for forced systems (Section \ref{sec:forcing}), including a forced nonradial isochron clock (Section \ref{sec:nric}) and a forced thalamic neuron (Section \ref{sec:thal1}).
+We then test the scalar reduction on coupled systems (Section \ref{sec:coupling}), including a pair of coupled thalamic neurons with weak and nonlinear heterogeneity (Section \ref{sec:thal_coupling}), followed by a coupled system of mixed model types, where a thalamic model is synaptically coupled to the Van der Pol oscillator (Section \ref{sec:vdp_thal_coupling}).